 This paper presented an extension of mixture of experts to tensor-valued data.
 Our method brings together the advantages and robustness of mixture models and tensor methods.
 Therefore, it allows an efficiently combination of predictions from experts specialized in different regions of the input space, while taking into account the structure of tensor-valued data in the soft space division and in the predictions of the experts.
 The data are efficiently exploited, so that a model trained with a small amount of training data is able to achieve good performances, while overcoming the overfitting problem.
 This is particularly important in robotics as the amount of training data is often small compared to the dimensionality of the data.
 The effectiveness of our model was illustrated with artificially generated data and in two experiments aiming at detecting hand movements by measuring the pressure induced by the muscles activity of the forearm with tactile myography.
 We showed that the testing computational time of the proposed model is low, due to a computational cost independent of the number of training data, therefore making it compatible with real-time robotic applications.

 Future work will investigate automatic rank selection procedures with the objective of automatically determining all the ranks of the model, therefore avoiding the use of cross-validation in the training process.
-Moreover, we will investigate extensions of the proposed tensor-variate mixture of experts (TME) model to other applications in robotics, as well as to more complex models, such as hierarchical TME \cite{Yuksel12}.
+Moreover, we will investigate extensions of the proposed tensor-variate mixture-of-experts (TME) model to other applications in robotics, as well as to more complex models, such as hierarchical TME \cite{Yuksel12}.
 It is worth noting that the proposed TME model permits to incorporate structural information of the data as a special case of neural network.
-Extensions of this model could then also lead to interesting perspectives in the development of neural networks for tensor data that would have better interpretability, that would allow training with smaller amount of data and that would provide better generalization results by avoiding overfitting.
+Extensions of this model could then also lead to interesting perspectives in the development of neural network structures for tensor data that would have better interpretability, that could be trained with smaller amount of data, and that would provide better generalization results by avoiding overfitting.